ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

        The preprocessing software used to create initial and boundary condition files to “coldstart” the forecast model.

+   CRTM
+      `Community Radiative Transfer Model <https://www.jcsda.org/jcsda-project-community-radiative-transfer-model>`__.
+CRTM is a fast and accurate radiative transfer model developed at the `Joint Center for Satellite Data Assimilation <https://www.jcsda.org/>`__ (JCSDA) in the United States.
+It is a sensor-based radiative transfer model and supports more than 100 sensors, including sensors on most meteorological satellites and some from other remote sensing satellites.

    Component
       A software element that has a clear function and interface.
 In Earth system models, components are often single portions of the Earth system (e.g. atmosphere, ocean, or land surface) that are assembled to form a whole.